-One established technique to work with large data sets, such as decadal climate simulations is Principal Component Analysis (PCA).
-PCA is a powerful method to reduce the dimensionality of a set (Joliffe, 2022) and to extract the principal underlying features.
-One of its applications is the derivation of the leading spatial patterns of atmospheric fields during specific situations, e.g., heavy precipitation (Knippertz 2003, Seregina et al., 2020).
-Provided PCA, also calculates the correlation between the

-95 days of the set and the derived spatial pattens, it can be used to construct composite maps of relevant model variables associated with the respective spatial patterns of a specific model variable, e.g., precipitation.
+One established technique to work with large datasets, such as decadal climate simulations, is principal component analysis (PCA).
+PCA is a powerful method to reduce the dimensionality of a set (Joliffe, 2002) and to extract the principal underlying features.
+One of its applications is the derivation of the leading spatial patterns of atmospheric fields during specific situations, e.g. heavy precipitation (Knippertz et al., 2003; Seregina et al., 2021).
+Provided PCA also calculates the correlation between the days of the set and the derived spatial patterns, it can be used to construct composite maps of relevant model variables associated with the respective spatial patterns of a specific model variable, e.g. precipitation.
 Although PCA has been used for these applications in the past, to our knowledge, it has not yet been applied to study model differences between RCM and CPM.
-In this work we will derive composites of relevant model variables and study differences between both modelling set-ups.
+In this work we will derive composites of relevant model variables and study differences between both modelling setups.

-The aim of this work is to evaluate reanalysis-driven RCM (25 km) and CPM (3 km) decadal long simulations of the greater Alpine area in the period 2000-2015 and assess their differences in representing heavy precipitation and associated environments.
+The aim of this work is to evaluate reanalysis-driven RCM (25 km) and CPM (3 km) decadal-long simulations of the greater Alpine area in the period 2000-2015 and assess their differences in representing heavy precipitation and associated environments.
 This paper is organized as follows: in Sect.
 2 we introduce the dataset and methods employed; in Sect.
 3 we present the main synoptic weather types bringing heavy precipitation; in Sect.
 4 we evaluate heavy precipitation intensity and occurrence in the decadal simulations; in Sect.
 5 we validate precipitation, humidity, and temperature fields of selected heavy precipitation events; in Sect.
-6 we introduce the spatial patterns of precipitation derived from PCA, In Sect.
-7 we present the differences of model variable composites and in Sect.
+6 we introduce the spatial patterns of precipitation derived from PCA; in Sect.
+7 we present the differences of model variable composites; and in Sect.
 8 we provide our conclusions.

-2.1 Observational datasets
+1.1 Observational datasets

-We use observations from various sources for validation and comparison of the climate simulations (Tab.
-1).
-We employ the Ensembles OBSservations (EOBS) gridded precipitation and relative humidity at the surface (hurs) products at 25 km resolution (EOBS-25km), which are provided by the European Climate Assessment & Dataset (ECAD) centre at 0.25° (ca. 25

-- 110 km) of spatial resolution for the period 1950-2020.
-We use v.22.0e (Dec 2020) employing a 100-member ensemble created through stochastic simulations based on interpolated station data from national institutions including nine thousand rain gauges (Cornes et al., 2018).
-EOBS-25km has been widely used in previous literature for validation purposes (e.g., Tramblay et al., 2019; Bandhauer et al., 2021) and has been shown to have low median absolute biases with respect to other regional European precipitation products such as CARPATCLIM or Spain02 (Cornes et al., 2018). - 115 The HYdrologische RASterdatensaetze (HYRAS) gridded precipitation dataset, provided by the German Weather Service (DWD) is available at 1 km (ca. 0.01°), 5 km (ca. 0.05°) and daily resolution.
+We use observations from various sources for validation and comparison of the climate simulations (Table 1).
+We employ the ENSEMBLES observations (E-OBS) gridded precipitation and relative humidity at the surface (hurs) products at 25 km resolution (E-OBS-25 km), which are provided by the European Climate Assessment & Dataset (ECA&D) centre at 0.25° (ca. 25 km) of spatial resolution for the period 1950-2020.
+We use v.22.0e (December 2020), employing a 100-member ensemble created through stochastic simulations based on interpolated station data from national institutions including 9000 rain gauges (Cornes et al., 2018).
+E-OBS-25 km has been widely used in previous literature for validation purposes (e.g. Tramblay et al., 2019; Bandhauer et al., 2021) and has been shown to have low median absolute biases with respect to other regional European precipitation products such as CARPATCLIM or Spain02 (Cornes et al., 2018).

+The Hydrometeorologische Rasterdatensätze (HYRAS) gridded precipitation dataset, provided by the German Weather Service (DWD), is available at 1 km (ca. 0.01°), 5 km (ca. 0.05°), and daily resolution.
 HYRAS covers Germany and neighbouring catchments in parts of Switzerland, Austria, the Netherlands, France, Belgium, and Poland (Fig. 1).
-The version v2 covers the period 1951-2015 and was derived using multiple linear regression and inverse distance weighting interpolation of 6200 rain gauges considering the orography (Rauthe et al., 2013, Razafimaharo et al., 2020).
-HYRAS-5km has a remarkable quality and - 120 its high-resolution enables a good representation of local scale features, outperforming the coarse resolution of EOBS-25km (Hu et al., 2020).
+The version v2 covers the period 1951-2015 and was derived using multiple linear regression and inverse distance weighting interpolation of 6200 rain gauges considering the orography (Rauthe et al., 2013; Razafimaharo et al., 2020).
+HYRAS-5 km has a remarkable quality, and its high resolution enables a good representation of local scale features, outperforming the coarse resolution of E-OBS-25 km (Hu and Franzke, 2020).
 However, it is only available over Germany and nearby catchments.